-You can learn to practice Reiki self-treatment and offer Reiki treatment informally to family, friends, and pets in about ten hours of an in-person group class.
-Read about learning to practice Reiki self-treatment.
+You can learn to practice Reiki self-treatment and offer Reiki treatment informally to family, friends, and pets in a multi-session group class of about ten hours.

 Warning — please read this before registering for a Reiki class or scheduling a session with a Reiki professional!

 While Reiki practice is safe and has no known medical contraindications, there are no standards for Reiki training or treatment, and enormous diversity among professionals in terms of practice style, training, and experience.

 The extent of the diversity can be confusing to the public.
 Professionals do not necessarily even agree what the term Reiki refers to.

 This is a Buyer Beware market, and I encourage you to choose your Reiki teacher or professional carefully.
 You want to work with someone who is not only qualified, but who is also a comfortable fit for you.

 Read through a prospective practitioner’s website carefully and/or ask questions.
 Reiki Classes: What’s Right for You will guide you through what you need to know.
 Any respectable Reiki professional will appreciate that you are making a careful choice, so don’t be shy in your pursuit of information.

 My book REIKI: A Comprehensive Guide has a chapter to help you decide whether you want Reiki treatment or training, and how to locate and identify credible Reiki professionals.

 I am a traditional Reiki master practicing daily self Reiki since 1986.
 I practice and teach Reiki as I learned it, the simple, accessible, doable practice taught by Hawayo Takata, the Reiki master who brought Reiki practice from Japan in the 1930s.
 Please read about my Reiki classes here.